The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 Finally, the northwestern town of Belogradchik close to the Serbian border is a great offbeat destination in Bulgaria.
 Famous for its unique rock formations and imposing fortress, spending a day or two here will show you a different side to the country.

-The lovely town of Melnik is a great addition to a lengthier Bulgaria itinerary
+The lovely town of Melnik is a great addition to a lengthier Bulgaria trip

 No matter how many days you have to devote to a Bulgaria travel itinerary, there is no denying that there are countless things to see and do in this underrated European nation.

-Are you planning a Bulgaria itinerary?
+Are you planning to visit Bulgaria?
 Have any questions?
 Let us know in the comments!

 Like It?
 Pin It!